opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ## Executing tests

-Once setup is complete, you may run unit/integration tests using the following :
+Once setup is complete, you may run the unit and integration tests.

+### Unit Tests

 ```
-## Run a unit test
 make test

-## Run integration tests
-make it
 ```

-We recommend users to look at the following two sections [Common issues in unittests](#common-issues-in-unittests) and [Important information related to integration tests](#important-information-related-to-integration-tests).

-### Common issues in Unittests
 #### OSB_DATASTORE_PASSWORD environment variable conflicts with unittests
 OSB has the ability to store metrics into an OpenSearch datastore.
 To enable this, users can write the datastore password to the `benchmark.ini` config file or export it to the environment variable `OSB_DATASTORE_PASSWORD`.
 However, when the latter is done, users might encounter an assertion error when running unittests.
 This is because one unittest uses values assigned to `OSB_DATASTORE_PASSWORD`.